One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

 \end{proposition}

-\begin{proof} The lower boundary of this set is the surface swept by the light-like geodesics as we proved in Proposition~\ref{prop-oblate-atset}.
+\begin{proof} The lower boundary of this set is the surface swept by the light-like extremal trajectories as we proved in Proposition~\ref{prop-oblate-atset}.
 The upper boundary is the surface swept by the asymptotes of the $\SO_{1,1}$-orbits, see Fig.~\ref{fig-orbits}.
 Let us prove this fact.